Miygteet/Free-Games/README.md

 #  FREE GAMES ARE NOT HERE!
 Go to https://sites.google.com/
 # FILE ISSUE
-Go to the issues tab and clikc create issue
+Go to the issues tab and clik "New Issue"